Authorization

 , the client connection is dropped.cache

-: Defines the caching settings, including:
+: Defines the client authorization cache settings, including:cache.enable

-: Specifies whether to enable caching, default:true
+: Specifies whether to enable client authorization cache, default:true

 .
 If the authorization is solely based on the JWT packets, it is recommended to configure this fieldfalse